-In a tight schedule like the one we’re witnessing this season in the NBA, longevity is crucial to success.
-But not just this season; how an athlete takes care of his body determines the longevity of his career.
-The time he takes to get the right amount of rest, correct nutrition, and intelligent workout plans – all that can make a massive difference in the long haul.
+In a tight schedule like the one we're witnessing in the NBA, longevity is crucial to success.
+But not just for one season; how an athlete takes care of his body determines the longevity of his career.
+The time he takes to get the right amount of rest, correct nutrition, and intelligent workout plans can make a massive difference in the long haul.

-Apart from his high basketball IQ, John proved to be one of the most resilient players in history through his 19 seasons in the league.
-He played multiple 82-game seasons, and one thing that helped him achieve it was his conditioning.
-If you looked on the court in the Bulls – Jazz finals, you wouldn’t say the short white guy is one of the most athletic players on the court.
-Never judge a book by its covers.
+Apart from his high basketball IQ, John proved he was one of the most resilient players in history through his 19 seasons in the league.
+He played multiple 82-game seasons.
+In his first 13 seasons, Stockton missed only four games, and one thing that helped him achieve it was his conditioning.
+He only missed a total of 19 games in his career which is a feat that sounds out of this world when you think of how many games today's NBA players miss in the regular season.
+If you looked on the court in the Bulls - Jazz finals, you wouldn't say the short white guy is one of the most athletic players on the court.
+Instead, Stockton perfectly embodied the saying that you never should judge a book by its covers.